Circuit Guide

 About Kansas Speedway

 Kansas Speedway stands as one of the premier racing facilities in the American Midwest, offering high-speed competition on its 1.5-mile tri-oval since 2001.
-Located in Kansas City, Kansas, just 15 minutes west of downtown Kansas City, Missouri, this NASCAR-owned and operated facility has become a cornerstone of racing in the region.
-The speedway combines modern amenities with exciting racing action, drawing thousands of fans to experience the thrill of motorsports in a purpose-built venue.
+Located in Kansas City, Kansas, just 15 minutes west of downtown Kansas City, Missouri, this NASCAR-owned facility has become a cornerstone of stock car racing in the region.
+NASCAR acquired ownership and operation of the speedway in 2019.
+The facility combines modern safety features with competitive racing action, drawing thousands of fans to experience motorsports in a purpose-built venue.

 The Birth of Kansas Speedway